Charles Hummer - Obituary

 Charles is survived by his four children, sons Charles A. Hummer III, Eric Hummer, and daughters Buffy (Chris) Poddany and Natalie (Tristan Berryman) Brankle.
 He is also survived by his loving grandchildren, Benjamin, Urijah, Eliana, Colton, and Cayden; his sisters Barbara Williamson and Sally (Chuck) Reese; and many nieces & nephews that he loved dearly.
 He is preceded in death by his mother, Lavina; father, Charles; and sister, Sandy Hensley.

-Visitation will be Tuesday, August 11, 2020 from 10:30 a.m. - 1:30 p.m. at Walker-Hoening Mortuary, 333 W. Main St. Napoleon, OH.
-A graveside service will follow at Riverside Cemetery, Defiance, Ohio, which will be live streamed to the Hoening Funeral Home Facebook page.
+Visitation will be Tuesday, August 11 from 10:30 am- 12:30 pm at Walker-Hoening Mortuary, 333 W. Main St. Napoleon, OH.
+A graveside service will follow at Riverside Cemetery, Defiance, OH, which will be live streamed to the Hoening Funeral Home Facebook page.

 The family wishes to thank the amazing nurses and doctors of Venice Regional Bayfront Hospital, Critical Care Unit #2 in Venice, FL who showed such care, compassion, grace, and love for our dad and family during his time there.